noncenz/noncenz.github.io/_posts/2023-08-01-Forgotten Implant .md

 Nmap done: 1 IP address (1 host up) scanned in 1.72 seconds
 ```

-We were offered a hint for this box that we're worknig with an implant from a C2 platform.
+We were offered a hint for this box that we're working with an implant from a C2 platform.
 Those implants tend to beacon out rather than listen, so let's look for a beacon.

 We run Wireshark and listen on our VPN at `tun0`, killing any leftover nmap sessions to limit the noise from the rest of the network.
 We see that the machine is trying to call us on port 81.
 It must know our IP due to the port scan earlier.